qvieth/myblog/content/posts/meta-writing.md

 # blankpage -> purpose -> signpost -> drafting -> revising
 ---

-DRAFT -> not finished, come back when i have time, put it here so my blog looks like it is not dead
+**DRAFT -> not finished, come back when i have time, tommorow maybe, put it here so my blog looks like it is not dead**

 When I created this blog, I wanted it to be a stimulus for me to achieve a goal - "to write at least an hour a day".
 I belive writing would benefit me a lot with my growth: By writing, I can organize my thought, I can express my feelings better, and I would understand ideas at the deepest level.